WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 	EXTERN_C DLLEXPORT int WolframLibrary_initialize(WolframLibraryData libData) {
 		LLU::LibraryData::setLibraryData(libData);
-		AStore.registerType("A");   // the string you pass is the name of a symbol that will be used in WL for managing return 0;                   // objects of your class, it is a good convention to just use the class name }
+		AStore.registerType("A");   // the string you pass is the name of a symbol that will be used in Wolfram Language for managing return 0;                   // objects of your class, it is a good convention to just use the class name }